zxwing99/GreatEscape/README.md

     	- AI opponent that works against the player

 CLASSES:
-	- GameMain - sets up a new game (Kathleen)
+	- GameMain - sets up a new game
-	- GameFrame - layout (Meera)
+	- GameFrame - layout
-	- Introduction - game introduction/menu (Meera)
+	- Introduction - game introduction/menu
-	- Instructions - displays game rules (Meera)
+	- Instructions - displays game rules
-	- EndGame - displays the player’s points gained and whether the game was won or lost (Kathleen)
+	- EndGame - displays the player’s points gained and whether the game was won or lost
-	- MapView - regulates what part of the LevelMap is currently being played in (Kathleen)
+	- MapView - regulates what part of the LevelMap is currently being played in
-	- Player - represents the player (triangle shaped, can shoot, etc.)(Zachary)
+	- Player - represents the player (can shoot)
-	- Obstacle - walls that crumble under attack (Zachary)
+	- Obstacle - obstacles (such as walls) that crumble under attack
+	- Wall - type of obstacle, extends obstacle
-	- Opponent - circles that shoot bullets in repeating patterns (Zachary)
+	- Opponent - circles that shoot bullets in repeating patterns
 	- Shooter - type of opponent, extensds opponent
-	- Wall - type of obstacle, extends obstacle
-	- LevelMap - map of a level (Kathleen)
+	- LevelMap - map of a level
 	- Level 1/2/3/etc. - extend LevelMap

 RESPONSIBILITIES:
-	- Meera: GameFrame, Intro, Instructions
+	- Meera: GameFrame, Introduction, Instructions
-	- Zachary: Player, opponent, obstacles
+	- Zachary: Player, Opponent, Obstacles, Wall, Shooter
-	- Kathleen: LevelMap, MapView, Game Main, EndGame
+	- Kathleen: GameMain, EndGame, MapView, LevelMap, Level 1/2/3

-# The relationship between Level1 and LevelMap, and Level2 and LevelMap, is flipped.
-# Add shooter to README.
-Redefine Obstacles, since Opponents (I assume) are not walls.
 # Add packages to UML - maybe to code as well.
-# Add OpponentType to UML.
-In addition, why does OpponentType extend from Opponent.
-# What is the purpose of MapView and LevelMap?
--What does the "level is lost" mean?
-What does "touching these" refer to? - LEVEL IS LOST REFERES TO HEALTH LEVEL; TOUCHING THESE REFERES TO TOUCHING WINDOW BOUNDARIES
--Is this a multiplayer game?
-Who are the opponents? - SINGLE PLAYER GAMES - THERE ARE OBSTACLES (OPPONENTS) TRYING TO BLOCK YOUR PATH TO THE BAG OF POINTS
--Is this side-scrolling or top dowm? - TOP-DOWN
--Are the opponents other people?
-If not, then why is AI a stretch feature instead of a must-have feature?
-If opponents are people and opponents require the individual use of a mouse and keyboard, then why is networking a stretch feature? - OPPONENTS AREN'T OTHER PEOPLE
--Do you need a class to handle input and output?
-What would the class do?
-Why not just use Action Listeners? - MIGHT JUST USE ACTIONLISTENER INSTEAD
--Do you shoot the obstacles do make them go away?
-Do you avoid them?
-Or is it a combination of both? --> What exactly do obstacles do and how do they interact with the player?
-THEY ATTEMPT TO SHOOT AND DECREASE THE HEALTH OF THE PLAYER, BUT THE PLAYER DOES SHOOT THE OBSTACLE (ONE SHOT = KILL)
--Is LevelMap a level manager?
-If Mapview is regulating the visible part of LevelMap, then why is LevelMap a map of possible levels instead of the current level? - MAYBE SHOULD BE CURRENT LEVEL